viileppi/escapist/Escapistplayermanual.md

 You must have programming ability at least 2D to use RTOS.
 RTOS users can run 1 extra command per turn.

 Commands
-* Move (experience > 2): move objects within range of sight, can be used to yourself too.
+* Cloak: disguise
 * Copy: copy inanimate objects
 * Double (experience > 4): Double your mem for a turn.
 Takes one turn to load, unless you kick start it -then it will take two turns to recover and you cannot use any commands at that time.
+* Move (experience > 2): move objects within range of sight, can be used to yourself too.
+* Timer: a countdown timer for any command
 * Zip: pack three commands to one quota.
 Takes a turn to unzip the commands.
 This way you can carry more commands than you have quota.
-* Cloak: disguise
-* Timer: a countdown timer for any command

 ### NIX
 Cost: 400MU.
 You must have at least 4D at your ability to program to use NIX.
 Nix has many one-purpose commands that can be combined to complex things.
 Commands
+* AI: simple artificial intelligence
+* break: stops loop
+* cp: copies inanimate objects
+* cron: a timed program, either a countdown or repeat at given interval
 * grep: will highlight the things you want to see
-* cron: a timed program, either a countdown or repeat at given interval
+* if: conditional for any command
+* kill: ends user connection.
+* loop: repeat command given times, maximum of 3 times a turn
 * mv: move objects, can be used to yourself too
-* cp: copies inanimate objects
-* wildcard: one command applies to many targets
-* loop: repeat command given times, maximum of 3 times a turn
-* break: stops loop
 * pipe: sends command or result of command to another command or to another place in sight
-* if: conditional for any command
 * script: a series of commands executed in order.
 Can be stopped with break.
-* trace: traces a user, takes 3 turns to complete and cannot be done hidden.
-* kill: ends user connection.
 * tar: pack 4 commands to one quota.
 Takes a turn to unpack.
 Allows to have more commands with you than you have quota.
-* AI: simple artificial intelligence
+* trace: traces a user, takes 3 turns to complete and cannot be done hidden.
+* wildcard: one command applies to many targets

 ### Scheme machine
 Cost: 600MU.
 Scheme machine is the oddball of operating systems, it is simple and complicated at the same time.
 It is slow but it can be used to make very advanced AI’s.
 You must have programming ability of 6D or more to use Scheme machine.
 * Advanced AI: making an AAI requires separate avatar sheet for AI.
 AI’s wit and charm is determined by its makers programming skill.
 Otherwise the rules for creating an avatar applies.
+* Antigravity: use gravity at your will
+* Define: a subprogram
+* If: a conditional
 * List: a structure where you can put just about anything, can also have branches.
 You can place a clever attack sequence in a list in forehand and execute it when needed without overloading your mem.
 You can put as many things in list on a turn as you have mem.
-* If: a conditional
 * Null: nullifies the attacks
 * Recursion: a program can call itself and multiply or loop.
 You can loop with recursion up to 5 times a turn. but beware if you don’t put if-command in it you cannot stop it.
-* Define: a subprogram
 * Size: change size of objects
-* Antigravity: use gravity at your will
 * Telepathy: control AAI with your will.
 Can also be used to send telepathic messages to others.

 ### Commands for every OS (except Chrome OS)

+* Break: stop running command
+* Delete: delete your running command
+* Editor (exp > 4): gives a possibility to change parameters of objects in sight.
+* Halt: stops user from logging out for a turn
+* Hologram
 * Invisibility (xp level 3)
-* Hologram
+* Lock: locks a weapon or command to target, +2D for a try
 * Process list
-* Editor (exp > 4): gives a possibility to change parameters of objects in sight.
-* Lock: locks a weapon or command to target, +2D for a try
 * Simpleton AI: a very simple and limited AI.
-* Halt: stops user from logging out for a turn
-* delete: delete your running command
-* break: stop running command

 ## Programming Artificial Intelligences